 Amber Clark, Executive Director

 Amber joined the organization in 2016.
 She comes to us with a wealth of experience related to the Dolores River after working for many years on public lands and river issues with the San Juan Citizens Alliance, specifically on local efforts to gain permanent protection for the Dolores River.
 Amber was born in Southwest Colorado and grew up on a farm west of Cortez in McElmo Canyon where she developed a deep sense of connection to the landscapes and waterways of the region.
-While studying Sociology at Fort Lewis College, Amber became increasingly interested with the relationship of humans to the landscapes with which they interact.
+While studying Sociology at Fort Lewis College, Amber became increasingly interested in the relationship of humans to the landscapes with which they interact.
 In her spare time Amber can be found spending time with her son Orrin, on the river, hiking in her favorite canyons, gardening, and making pottery.

 Amber can be contacted at email@example.com, or by calling 970-799-8704.

 Our Board of Directors

-We currently have five dedicated Dolores River enthusiasts on our Board of Directors who meet monthly.
+We currently have six dedicated Dolores River enthusiasts on our Board of Directors who meet monthly.
 The Board discusses issues, activities, and events that involve the Dolores River.
 If you would like to attend a board meeting to discuss an issue or activity, please let us know.
-You can contact any of our Board Members, or email our Program Coordinator at email@example.com.
+You can contact any of our Board Members, or email our Executive Director at firstname.lastname@example.org.

 Sam Carter – President